 If you consider yourself to be a true burger expert you have got to pay a visit to The Burger Exchange while you’re in town and sample a few of their expertly made burgers.
 Operating out of their food truck at the Athenry Golf Club car park, they have a seriously good array of juicy burgers and loaded fries to choose from.
 A juicy patty topped with locally sourced ingredients makes for an unforgettable burger experience with a side or two of their homemade fries and it’s foodie heaven.

 Call and treat yourself to a few of The Nook’s freshly made crepes.
 Their homely shop location on Church Street makes them the ideal quick lunch spot.
-Enjoy a brunch of freshly brewed coffee with your choice of savoury or sweet crepes, then get yourself a few raspberry and chocolate muffins to enjoy on the road and you’ll be all set for your next big adventure.
+Enjoy a brunch of freshly brewed coffee with your choice of savoury or sweet crepes, then get yourself a few raspberry and chocolate muffins to indulge on and you’ll be all set for your next big adventure.

 RAHEEN WOODS HOTEL

 When your adventure is coming to an end stop by Raheen Woods Hotel and celebrate your journey with a few of their takeaway cocktails.
-It’s the perfect ending to every great adventure - a few tasty alcoholic drinks to go and a satisfying filling meal.
+It’s the perfect ending to every great adventure - spend the night sipping away on a few tasty alcoholic drinks and settle down with a satisfyingly filling meal.
 Indulging on three courses of their expertly prepared dishes is sure to leave you planning your next visit to Raheen Woods Hotel as soon as possible.

 THE MAGICAL OF DUNSANDLE CASTLE & WOODS